fabiojo7777777/httpmock/README.md

   127.0.0.1 dinamico.com.br__<br/>
 Import the project in Eclipse IDE

-# 1.1 Running Online mode showcase in Eclipse IDE:
+# 1.1 Running Online mode showcase at Eclipse IDE:
 1. Click on Run Configurations...
 2. Right click on Java Application
 3. New Configuration